AIMMOTH/scala-js-compiler/README.md

 ## Using it
 Class ScalaJsCompiler uses method `init` to create `Classpath` with all necessary libraries loaded.

+## Build it
+Use SBT to build a library.
+You can use `> sbt publishM2` to create a local Maven library.

 ### Simple Example using Servlet API
 This compiler is excellent to use for a backend server compiling JavaScript on request!
 ```